IRL-CT/mobilehri2023/docs/dance_manager.md

     t = Twist() # Initialize a twist message with all elements equal to zero. start = time.time()
     while time.time() <= start + 1:
-        t.linear.x = time.time() - start # We set linear velocity to be proportional to time elapsed, since the robot accelerate forward twist_pub.publish(t) # We send the command to the robot time.sleep(0.1) # Use a sleep here to control the publishing frequency, value ranging from 0.05 to 0.1 are all acceptable.
+        t.linear.x = time.time() - start # We set linear velocity to be proportional to time elapsed, since the robot accelerates forward twist_pub.publish(t) # We send the command to the robot time.sleep(0.1) # Use a sleep here to control the publishing frequency, values ranging from 0.05 to 0.1 are all acceptable.
 Do not affect performance. start = time.time()
     while time.time() <= start + 0.5:
         t.linear.x = 1 - (time.time() - start) * 2 # We decrease the speed, the robot decelerates.